Tommo1999/Tommo1999/README.md

 ## Hi there 👋 I'm Thomas

 Welcome to my GitHub!
-I'm a passionate computing gradute with a strong interest in coding.
+I'm a passionate computing graduate with a strong interest in coding.
 I love solving problems with code and learning new technologies.

 ### 🚀 About Me
 - 🔭 I’m currently working on creating a website called www.supplierdb.info.